redpanda-data/helm-charts/README.md

 helm install redpanda . -f values_add_lb.yaml -n redpanda
 ```

-For a local [kind](https://kind.sigs.k8s.io/) development environment it should be possible to adjust your /etc/hosts of your host machine to access the redpanda workers on your kind cluster.
+For a local [kind](https://kind.sigs.k8s.io/) development environment adjust your /etc/hosts of your host machine to access the redpanda workers on your kind cluster.

 ```
 172.18.255.2    redpanda-0.redpanda.kind